kazazor/env-setup/README.md

-# OSX environment setup
+# macOS environment setup

-The purpose of this repository is to describe an installation of a new OSX environment with all the needed "goodies" for a kick ass environment.
+The purpose of this repository is to describe an installation of a new macOS environment with all the needed "goodies" for a kick ass environment.

+## macOS Version
+These settings were tested on:
+* macOS Big Sur
+* Version 11.6

 ## XCode